The ‘app store’ before there was an App Store wants to liberate your iPhone … again

 According to the lawsuit, Apple used “coercive” terms to try to prevent Apple customers from using Cydia or any alternative means to install software and discouraged developers from using services like Cydia.

-Cydia’s revenue peaked in 2011 and 2012, when it earned about $10 million, Freeman said.
+Cydia’s revenue peaked in 2011 and 2012, when it brought in about $10 million, Freeman said.
 Cydia, like Apple, charged Apple developers a commission on sales.
 In 2013, as Apple’s own App Store gained more power and prominence, Cydia’s business began to dry up.

 Apple also began hiring former “jailbreakers” to work on its security team.
 Freeman said some of those people were his friends, and he said those discussions were awkward.
 “When Robin Hood is willing to go work for the sheriff of Nottingham because they have cool crossbows, it’s like what were you doing?” he said.